 A: While the Department has not established set criteria for approving or denying license applications for credit reasons, a history of derogatory credit will likely prevent an individual from licensing.
 Isolated credit blemishes, a foreclosure, or even a bankruptcy may not necessarily lead to a license denial.
 The Department will consider an applicant’s overall handling of credit accounts in making a determination.
 In some case, individuals currently licensed by the Department may not be eligible for continued licensure, but the Department anticipates that credit related license denials will impact only a small number of license applicants.
-See the Notice from the Commissioner regarding credit reporting processing for additional details.
 Please be aware that the Department is unable to accommodate requests to make a pre-determination of one’s credit history.

 Q: I submitted fingerprint cards to the Department and passed the criminal background check a few years ago when I applied for my loan officer license.
 Do I have to submit fingerprints again?